belle2/basf2/online_book/fundamentals/hep_analyses.rst

 .. admonition:: Key points
     :class: key-points

-    * The TRG system aims to recognise interesting events from the near continuous stream of collisions.
+    * The TRG system aims to recognize interesting events from the near continuous stream of collisions.
     * The HLT system uses the full readout data for each event to further decide which events to keep for offline analysis and which ones to discard.